vortexmakes/RKH/doc/readme.txt

 particularly inconvenient moment but can be deferred for some later time, when the system is in a much better position to handle the event.
 RKH supports very efficient event deferring and recalling mechanisms.
-RKH provides a simple function call to defer an event to a given separate event queue, rkh_defer().
-Also, offers another simple function to recall a deferred event, rkh_recall().

-An active object uses <c>rkh_defer( qd, evt )</c> to defer an event \a evt to the event queue \a qd.
+This function is part of the event deferral mechanism.
+An SMA uses this function to defer an event \a e to the event queue \a q.
 RKH correctly accounts for another outstanding reference to the event and will not recycle the event at the end of the RTC step.
-\note
-For memory efficiency and best performance the deferred event queue, STORE ONLY POINTERS to events, not the whole event objects.
-An active object can use multiple event queues to defer events of different kinds.
-The assertion inside it guarantee that operation is valid, so is not necessary to check the value returned from it.

-Later, the active object might recall one event at a time from the event queue by means of <c>rkh_recall( qdd, qds )</c> function.
-Recalling an event means that it is removed from the deferred event queue \a qds and posted (LIFO) to the event queue of the active object \a qdd.
+Later, the SMA might recall one event at a time from the event queue by means of rkh_recall(sma,q) function.
+Recalling an event means that it is removed from the deferred event queue \c q and posted (LIFO) to the event queue of the \c sma state machine application.

-\note
-For memory efficiency and best performance the destination event queue, STORE ONLY POINTERS to events, not the whole event objects.
+This section includes:

+- \ref qref8_1
+- \ref qref8_2

+\subsection qref8_1 Deferring an event

+\code
+void
+ring( const struct rkh_t *sma, RKHEVT_T *pe )
+{
+	(void)sma;      				// argument not used
+(1)	rkh_defer( &qurc, pe );
+}
+\endcode

+Explanation

-The pointer to the recalled event to the caller, or NULL if no event has been recalled.
+\li (1)	Defers the event \c pe to the event queue \c qurc.

+\subsection qref8_2 Recalling an event

+\code
+void
+exit_rx_manager( const struct rkh_t *sma )
+{
+(1)	rkh_defer( sma, &qurc );
+}
+\endcode

+Explanation

+\li (1)	Removes an event from the deferred event queue \c qurc and posts (LIFO)
+		to the event queue of the \c sma state machine application.

 \n Prev: \ref qref "Quick reference"